SWIM TEST PROTOCOL

 The swim test of individuals participating at an aquatic facility is a key element in both aquatic safety and basic water safety standards.
-Swim tests should be performed annually to children under the age of 14 years old or 48 inches or less.
-A swim test is developed to demonstrate a skill level consistent with the circumstances in which a participant will be in the water without a parent or guardian at their side using “touch-supervision” or using proper USCG flotation device (life jacket).
-A swim test will demonstrate the minimum level of swimming ability for recreation activity in a confined body of water.
+Swim tests should be performed annually on children under the age of 14 years old or 48 inches or less.
+A swim test is developed to demonstrate a skill level consistent with the circumstances in which a participant will be in the water without a parent or guardian at their side using “touch-supervision” or using a proper USCG flotation device (life jacket).
+A swim test will demonstrate the minimum level of swimming ability for recreational activity in a confined body of water.
 “Touch-supervision” means that the supervising adult is constantly monitoring the swimmer and within immediate (arm’s length) reach of the swimmer.
 Watch Around Water is an organization that AMI is proud to have partnered with to help promote water safety awareness to reduce drownings or near drownings.
 A Swim Test is another practice to help promote water safety in and around water.

 Jump feet first into water over the head in depth, level-off and tread water for 60 seconds.

 Jump feet first into water, level-off and swim 1 length of the pool in a strong manner using the following strokes.
 (Free-style or front crawl)

 To promote water safety and reduce drownings and near drownings at aquatic facilities.

 To identify swimmers and non-swimmers at an aquatic facility.

 To promote and encourage learn to swim classes for self-preservation in children.